vichelisdelapaz/risiparse/README.md

   -l LINKS, --links LINKS
                         The links file, Default : current dir/risitas-links -i IDENTIFIERS [IDENTIFIERS ...], --identifiers IDENTIFIERS [IDENTIFIERS ...]
                         Give a list of words that are going to be matched by the script,example: a message that has the keyword 'hors-sujet',by adding 'hors-sujet' with this option,the script will match the message that has this keyword.
-Default : chapitre
-  --no-resize-images    When the script 'thinks' that the post contains imagesand that they are
-                        chapters posted in screenshot,it will try to display them to their full width Default : False
-  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
+Default : chapitre --no-resize-images    When the script 'thinks' that the post contains imagesand that they are chapters posted in screenshot,it will try to display them to their full width Default : False --download-images     Whether to download images locallyIf set, this will change all img[src] link to point to the local imagesDefault : False -o OUTPUT_DIR, --output-dir OUTPUT_DIR
                         Output dir, Default is current dir
 ```